CruGlobal/copy-cas-attribute-to-header/README.md

 # Misc

-This was built to integrate Cru's siebel instance with our CAS server.
+This was built to integrate Cru's peoplesoft instances with our CAS server.
 It's a quick glue project, and will probably never see a version 2 or deployment to maven central.